 Strength and Power Athletes

-- Powerlifters/Strongmen: The goal of powerlifting is to hoist as much weight as possible.
+- Powerlifters/Strongmen and Strongwomen: The goal of powerlifting is to hoist as much weight as possible.
 As one gets stronger, progress begins to slow.
 Specifically, lifters can run into issues at certain parts of the lift — typically, the bottom, middle, and top.
 Powerlifters can use the box squat to strengthen the top portion, or lockout, of the squat.
 Also, because one can typically lift more weight on the box squat, it helps powerlifters and strongmen acclimate to heavier loads.
 For strongmen specifically, high box squats can help them pick a yoke more easily.

 - Weightlifters: Though not completely useless, a weightlifter won’t typically perform box squats.
 Regular, deep back squats translate far better to the snatch and clean & jerk.